fosskers/infrastructure/docs/backups.md

     ssh://<rsync_net_username>@prio.ch-s012.rsync.net:22/~/backup/<hostname>

 In the examples below, we'll just abbreviate the full address as `<backup_address>`.
-If you want to make use one of the example below, you'll have to fill in the placeholder with your desired full address to the backup repository.
+If you want to use one of the examples below, you'll have to fill in the placeholder with your desired full address to the backup repository.
 For instance,

     misc/borg.sh list <backup_address>::20191127-084357